 The etiology of LCH is unknown.
-Efforts to define a viral cause have not been successful.[9,10] One study has shown that 1% of patients have a positive family history for LCH.
+Efforts to define a viral cause have not been successful.[11,12] One study has shown that 1% of patients have a positive family history for LCH.

 Cytogenetic and Genomic Studies

-Studies showing clonality in LCH using polymorphisms of methylation-specific restriction enzyme sites on the X-chromosome regions coding for the human androgen receptor, DXS255, PGK, and HPRT were published in 1994.[12,13] Biopsies of lesions with single-system or multisystem disease were found to have a proliferation of LCH cells from a single clone.
-Pulmonary LCH in adults is usually nonclonal.
+Studies showing clonality in LCH using polymorphisms of methylation-specific restriction enzyme sites on the X-chromosome regions coding for the human androgen receptor, DXS255, PGK, and HPRT were published in 1994.[14,15] Biopsies of lesions with single-system or multisystem disease were found to have a proliferation of LCH cells from a single clone.
+Pulmonary LCH in adults is usually nonclonal and it is possible that this group represents a reactive process to smoking.
 Cytogenetic abnormalities in LCH have rarely been reported.
 One study described an abnormal clone t(7;12)(q11.2;p13) from a vertebral lesion of one patient.
 This study also reported nonclonal karyotypic abnormalities in three patients.
 An increase in chromosomal breakage was also noted.

 Figure courtesy of Rikhia Chakraborty, Ph.D.
 Permission to reuse the figure in any form must be obtained directly from Dr. Chakraborty.